DNACENSolutions/dnac_ansible_workflows/workflows/network_devices_info/README.md

 - Ansible 2.9 or higher
 - Python 3.9.19 or higher
-- dnacentersdk 2.9.3 or higher
+- catalystcentersdk 2.9.3 or higher
-- cisco.dnac Ansible collection 6.42.0 or higher
+- cisco.catalystcenter Ansible collection 6.42.0 or higher
 - Access to Cisco Catalyst Center with appropriate permissions
 - Network connectivity to Catalyst Center